mazemasterjs/game-server/README.md

 ## TODO

+- [ ] All language files are loaded on GameLang instantiation - This should be changed to load language files on demand
+- [ ] Adjust values for the various engrams, current they are all based on distance
+- [ ] Prevent changes to the maze are permanent until the cache is refreshed or server is restarted
+- [ ] Deadfall traps block every exit, instead of only 1
 - [x] Fix Action scores / trophies not being returned with the actual action response
-- [ ] All language files are loaded on GameLang instantiation - This should be changed to load language files on demand
 - [x] Add logic to automatically end games after a certain period of inactivity (set GAMES_STATES.ABANDONED)
 - [x] When a character turns walls are detected where there should not be
 - [x] Peripheral vision is seeing more cells further than it should be
-- [ ] Adjust values for the various engrams, current they are all based on distance
-- [ ] Prevent changes to the maze are permanent until the cache is refreshed or server is restarted
-- [ ] Deadfall traps block every exit, instead of only 1

 ## Change Notes

+### v0.9.9

+- Added RBAC to routes

 ### v0.9.8